 Getting your workforce through Blue Monday

-As Christmas and New Year celebrations come to an end, many will be feeling the effects of gloomy weather, shorter days, and the debt they’ve run up after the festive break.
+As Christmas and New Year celebrations come to an end, many will be feeling the effects of gloomy weather, shorter days, and the debt they may have run up ahead of the festive break.
 Despite largely being considered a myth, the third Monday in January is dubbed ‘Blue Monday’.
+Analysts have put this down to a multitude of factors, including everything from the distance from Christmas and failed New Year’s resolutions.
 So what can businesses do to boost morale in the workplace and help employees to get through the post-Christmas slump, especially during a global pandemic?